quianalytics/WarRoom-Frontend/PLAN.md

   - On-clock footer
 - Draft HQ lives in the draft room app bar and shows analytics for user teams: needs, BPA vs need meter, reach/steal alerts, trade value deltas, and next pick.
+- Draft HQ also includes a run predictor (with confidence meter), a draft board optimizer, and a trade bait list.
 - Home screen includes About dialog and Contact Us webview.
 - Setup screen includes a Home icon in the app bar for quick navigation.
 - Widgets in `lib/features/draft/ui/widgets/` are feature-specific surfaces.